Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 The left hand side window displays the mapping of imported column identifiers with the predefined data types.
 The initial mapping is performed automatically upon selection of file and identification of the format, but can be overridden by adjusting the controls.

 The mapping panel is available throughout the import process.
-If the user changes the mapping, the changes are automatically applied and the result of the modifed mapping is automatically updated.
+If the user changes the mapping, the changes are automatically applied and the result of the modified mapping is automatically updated.
 Likewise, if the updated mapping would lead to an error because it would not pass validation, the result of modifying the mapping is a validation error.

 As shown in the screenshot underneath, the user gets a view of all the available mappings and can map a an excel column to them.
 A column can be selected to a mapping only once, so when an excel column is selected for a specific mapping it automatically becomes no longer available on the drop down menus for other mappings.
 There is only one exception to this rule: the unit column for the measurement can also be mapped as the unit column for the corresponding error.